tommyle153/NC_API_TEST/README.md

 Description: When sending a valid payload to API, the response would sometimes be off by 1 value.
 Attached are videos demonstrating issue using external application Postman
 * API_top_1.mp4: given array of 1 user and top = 1, action type CountPasswordComplexity should return 1 password.
 Recording shows expected behavior until 8th API request, returned (top - 1) = 1-1 = 0, empty array
-* API_top_2.mp4: given array of 3 users (2 female, 1 male) and top = 2, action type CountByGender should return genders female and male.
-Recording shows expected behavior until 6th API request, returned (top - 1) = 2-1 = array with 1 gender
-* API_top_3.mp4: given array of 3 users belong to a different nationality (US, FI, and GB) and top = 3, action type CountByCountry should return all 3 nationalities.
-Recording shows expected behavior until 10th API request, returned (top - 1) = 3-1 = array with 2 nationality
+* API_top_2.mp4: given array of 3 users belong to a different nationality (US, FI, and GB) and top = 2, action type CountByCountry should return 2 nationalities.
+Recording API returns either 1, 2, or 3 nationalities in response array

 Steps to reproduce:
 1. Send a POST request to https://census-toy.nceng.net/prod/toy-census
-2. Payload should contain at least 1 user, a valid action type {CountByGender, CountByCountry, CountPasswordComplexity}, and optional parameter "top" is set to value: 1
+2. Payload should contain at least 3 user with different nationalities, action type = CountByCountry, and optional parameter "top" is set to value: 2
 3. Repeat call 10-20 times

-Actual result: some of the call returns are empty (API_inconsistent_result.png)
+Actual result: some of the call returns are off by 1, either returning 1 nationality or 3 nationality

-Expected result: all calls return a valid response (API_expected_result.png)
+Expected result: all calls return 2 nationalities